-BOARD OF DIRECTORS SUMMARY REPORT 05 February 2025 PART 1 Report Title: Code of Conduct for Members of the Board of Directors Executive/ Non-Executive Lead / Denver Greenhalgh, Senior Director of Governance Committee Lead: Chris Jennings, Assistant Trust Secretary Report Author(s): NA Report discussed previously at: Level of Assurance: Level 1 $\checkmark$ Level 2 Level 3
+SUMMARY REPORT ВОА ARD OF DIREC PART 1 TORS 05 February 202 25 Report Title: Code of Conduct for Members of the Board of Directors Executive/ Non-Executive Lead / Denver Greenhalgh, Senior Director of Committee Lead: tor of Go vernance Report Author(s): Chris Jennings, Assistant Trust Secretary Report discussed previous NA Level of Assurance: Level 1 ✓ Level 2 Level 3

 Risk Assessment of Report

 Summary of risks highlighted in this report None

 Which of the Strategic risk(s) does this report SR1 Safety

-relates to: SR3 Finance and Resources Infrastructure
+relates to: SR3 Finance and Resources Infrastru cture

-SR4 Demand/Cap acity
+SR4 Demand/Cap pacity

-SR5 Lampard Inqu uiry
+SR5 Lampard Inq uiry

 SR6 Cyber Attack

 SR7 Capital

-SR8 Use of Resou irces
+SR8 Use of Resor urces

-SR9 Digital and Da ata Strategy
+SR9 Digital and D ata Strategy

-SR10 Workforce S Sustainability
+SR10 Workforce S

-SR11 Staff Retent ion
+SR11 Staff Retent

-SR12 Organisation nal Development
+SR12 Organisatio nal Development

 Does this report mitigate the Strategic risk(s)?
 No

 Are you recommending a new risk for the EPUT No

 Strategic or Corporate Risk Register?
 Note:

 Strategic risks are underpinned by a Strategy

-and are longer-term
+and are longer-term 21/2

 If Yes, describe the risk to EPUT's organisational N/A

 objectives and highlight if this is an escalation

 from another EPUT risk register.
+N/A

-Describe what measures will you use to monitor mitigation of the risk N/A
+Describe what measures will you use to monitor mitigation of the risk IN/A

 Are you requesting approval of financial / other No

 resources within the paper?

 If Yes, confirm that you have had sign off from Area Who When

 the relevant functions (e.g. Finance, Estates Executive

 etc.) and the Executive Director with SRO Director

 function accountability.
 Finance

 Estates

 Other

 Purpose of the Report

-This report provides the Code of Conduct for the Board of Directors for Approval √
+This report provides the Code of Conduct for the Board of Directors for Approval ✓

 approval.
 Discussion

 Information

-Recommendations/Action Required The Board of Directors is asked to: 1.
-Note the contents of the report 2.
+- 1. Note the contents of the report - 2.
 Approve the reviewed Code of Conduct for the Board of Directors